arve0/master/thesis.md

 ## Rotation
 LAS comes with a interactive graphical user interface for calibrating the scanning rotation.
 When using the rotation calibration a live image is shown with a line drawn in the middle of the image.
-One can adjust the rotation in real time while moving the stage.
+The rotation can be adjusted in real time while moving the stage.
 A reference point should then follow the line if the scanning mirror and stage holds the same coordinate system.
 The user himself have to find the rotation in a inductive manner by counting pixels or